 A wide variety of women access our support services, and we use their input to guide us.
 We are trans-inclusive and child-friendly.
-Some women drop in every week, others for the lunch or grocery programs, others only attend weekend retreats.
-Hopefully you’ll find a fit with what we offer.
-If you don’t, let us know what would be helpful to you.
+Some women drop in every week, others for the lunch or grocery programs, and others only attend weekend retreats.
+Let us know what would be helpful to you.

 If you’re outside the Lower Mainland, we can connect on the phone (call us toll-free at 1.866.692.3001) or via email.
 If you want to find out about our ongoing and special events, check the monthly calendar.

 “I absolutely love coming to retreats.
-It is something I look forward to as a positive woman living in BC” (Member attending a retreat on Bowen Island).
+It is something I look forward to as a positive woman living in BC.” – woman who attended a retreat on Bowen Island

-Weekend retreats are a wonderful opportunity for HIV+ women from across BC to come together for peer support, fun, relaxation and sharing information.
-All costs are covered by PWN, including travel costs for women coming from across the province.
+Weekend retreats are a wonderful opportunity for women living with HIV from across BC to come together for peer support, fun, relaxation and information.
+All costs are covered by PWN, including travel expenses.
 For more information about what happens at a retreat, visit the Weekend Wellness Retreat page.

 Nervous about going for the first time?
 Don’t be.
 Retreats are magic.

 Our lunch program runs every Tuesday from 12 to 2 p.m.
 Lunches are free for PWN members and their children.
 Feel free to drop by!

 Drop-in hours are Mondays through Thursdays, 11:30 a.m. to 3:30 p.m.
 The drop-in is comfortable and confidential.
 Come in to meet other women or use the free phone and computer.
 Check our monthly calendar for special events and for the days we are closed.